aman-20232703/networking-cisco-packet-tracer-/README.md

 ### It consists of 4 layers, each with specific roles:
 #### 1. Application Layer
-The Application Layer is the topmost layer of the TCP/IP model.

-It provides services and interfaces for user applications to communicate over a network.
+The Application Layer is the topmost layer of the TCP/IP model.It provides services and interfaces for user applications to communicate over a network.
 This is the layer where network-related applications like web browsers, email clients, and file transfer programs operate.

 #### 2. Transport Layer
 The Transport Layer is the second layer in the TCP/IP model (just below the Application Layer).
 It is responsible for the reliable or unreliable delivery of data between devices over a network.
               • Breaks data into segments before transmission.

               • Ensures error checking, flow control, and retransmission if needed.

               • Helps devices communicate reliably by managing end-to-end connections.
 #### 3. Internet Layer
 The Internet Layer is the third layer in the TCP/IP model, just below the Transport Layer.
 It is responsible for routing data packets between devices across multiple networks and ensuring they reach the correct destination.
                  • Logical addressing using IP addresses.
                  • Packet routing: Choosing the best path for data to travel.
                  • Encapsulation and Decapsulation of data into packets.
                  • Handling error reporting and diagnostics.

 #### 4 .
 Network Access Layer (also called Link Layer or Network Interface Layer)
 The Network Access Layer is the lowest layer in the TCP/IP model.
 It is responsible for the physical transmission of data over the network — from one device to another on the same local network.
           • Framing: Breaks data into frames for transmission.
           • MAC addressing: Uses physical (hardware) addresses to identify devices.
           • Error detection (basic, at the frame level).
           • Manages how data is placed on the network media (like cables or wireless signals).

 ## 2 .
 OSI Model
 The OSI Model standardizes how network systems communicate and interact.
 ### It helps break down complex networking processes into 7 manageable layers:
 #### 1. Physical Layer
 The Physical Layer is the first and lowest layer of the OSI model.
-It is responsible for the actual physical connection between devices, including the transmission and reception of raw bits over a physical medium (like cables, radio waves, or fiber optics) Main Purposes:
+It is responsible for the actual physical connection between devices, including the transmission and reception of raw bits over a physical medium (like cables, radio waves, or fiber optics)
+Main Purposes:
 1. Bit Transmission
-o Converts data into electrical, optical, or radio signals and transmits those raw bits over the physical medium.
+Converts data into electrical, optical, or radio signals and transmits those raw bits over the physical medium.
 2. Defines Physical Characteristics o Specifies cables, connectors, voltage levels, signal timing, and data rates.